thapasijan171/Front-end-Project-using-html-css-js/README.md

 # Frontend-Project
-I created a frontend project to learn web development.
-Used HTML, CSS, JS to build a user-friendly interface.
-Enhanced coding skills and understanding of frontend concepts.
+I developed a frontend project as part of my learning journey in web development.
+Through this project, I applied various front-end technologies and techniques such as HTML, CSS, and JavaScript to create a user-friendly interface.
+This hands-on experience allowed me to deepen my understanding of web development concepts, improve my coding skills, and gain practical experience in building responsive and visually appealing web applications.
+Overall, the project served as a valuable learning tool to enhance my proficiency in frontend development.